OpenNBS/OpenNoteBlockStudio/pages/nbs.md

 				<h2>About NBS</h2>
 				<p>
 					The .nbs format (Note Block Song) was created to work with Minecraft Note Block Studio, and contains data about how note blocks are laid out in the program to form a song. <br><br> To bring new features to Note Block Studio and make it future-proof, we are using an improved file format.
 The first 2 bytes of the .nbs file have been changed to 0 to indicate the new format.<br><br>
-					Unless specified otherwise the data types found in a .nbs file are <a href="http://en.wikipedia.org/wiki/Signedness" target="_blank">signed</a>, and in <a href="http://en.wikipedia.org/wiki/Endianness" target="_blank">little-endian</a>.
+					Unless specified otherwise, the data types found in a .nbs file are <a href="http://en.wikipedia.org/wiki/Signedness" target="_blank">signed</a>, and in <a href="http://en.wikipedia.org/wiki/Endianness" target="_blank">little-endian</a>.
 Strings consist of a 32-bit integer, and then that many bytes for the characters.
 The file is made up of four parts, two of which are mandatory:
 				</p>
 				<ol>
 					<li><a href="/nbs#part1">Header</a></li>